jcseo3/interntestsite/README.md

 #Further

-To reflect any updates on the repo,go to the terminal, connect to your instance and git pull origin from /home/interntestsite
+To reflect any updates on the repo, go to the terminal, connect to your instance and git pull origin from /home/interntestsite